 I still don’t want to read that book.

 Darn.
-Well, if you don’t believe me, believe the critics!
+Well, if you don’t believe me, listen to the critics!
 According to Boswell, Samuel Johnson once said that The Anatomy of Melancholy was “the only book that ever took him out of bed two hours sooner than he wished to rise.”
 Golly gee whittakers!
 Byron once wrote that reading The Anatomy of Melancholy was the best way “to acquire a reputation of being well read, with the least trouble.”
 See?!
 Only 1,132 pages and you’re officially “well read!”
 (Yes, I know these quotes are both around 200 years old.
 If you can find someone who read this thing more recently, please do let me know.)
 Romantic poets like Byron had an abundance of free time to read 1,132 page-long books because they weren’t always Snapchatting their friends on Facebook or whatever it is you people do nowadays.
 Also they mostly did not have jobs, but whatevs.
 Read.
 Consider it a daily workout for your brain.
-Or read my blog at least, please?
+Or follow along for the pictures, please?
 After you call your congressperson, of course.
 Whatever it is that I am doing here will make you feel better about things, I promise, because it will be mostly silly pictures.

-It might be pretty unlikely I have convinced anyone, but if I have, I am reading the 2001 New York Review of Books Edition and will be using their numeration and effing Latin endnotes.
+It might be pretty darned unlikely I have convinced anyone, but if I have, I am reading the 2001 New York Review of Books Edition and will be using their numeration and effing Latin endnotes.
 Does Google Translate do Latin?
 [Future Devon here again: Google translate does do Latin, hiliariously badly.]

 If you prefer less matter to haul around, you can read The Anatomy online via Project Gutenberg: http://www.gutenberg.org/ebooks/10800.